luca2245/DISARMpp_Harmonization/README.md

 - `input_dir` → Path to the folder containing the input .nii.gz MRI scans to be harmonized.
 - `output_dir` → Path to the folder where harmonized images will be saved.
 Output files will retain their original filenames, prefixed with `harm_`
 - `mode` → Harmonization mode.
 Choose between `scanner-free` or `reference`
 - `pre_trained_model` → Flag to indicate usage of a pre-trained model.
+The pre-trained model is provided inside the `checkpoint` folder

 ### Self-trained model